thomassie/thomassie.github.io/aboutme.md

 It is a really interesting field to work in and learn from.

-### ...and future?
+And what about the future plans?
 Well, business data can be really interesting, especially when working with an audit/consulting company like P*w*C. The insights one gets here are hard to get anywhere else.
 However, I am still interested in many other topics.
 What is common to them is the **clever communication of information**.
 That is, communicating the main concerns in an **efficient and effective** way.

 The topics I am most interested in are..